Bubblr-Inc/ai-vault-helm/README-WORKED-INSTALL-TF.md

 ## Install and authenticate the AWS cli
+We need the AWS cli tool to authenticate terraform so this needs to be installed on the laptop or workstation on your machine.

-There are at least two methods, via IAM keys and via SSO.
-Please follow this guide to authenticate to your AWS account.
+AWS provides at least two methods to authenticate the CLI, via IAM keys and via SSO.
+Please follow this (aws provided) guide to authenticate to your AWS account:

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-Once you are authenticated move on to the next step.
+Once you are authenticated move on to the next step below.

 ## Clone this repo
 Clone this repository to your AWS authenticated workstation / laptop.